royzhao7/app-cpp-hello-webserver/README.md

 - the usage of a [distroless](https://github.com/GoogleContainerTools/distroless) base runtime image that is suitable for any C++ application
 - a development workflow based on [VS Code](https://code.visualstudio.com/)'s [Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) approach

-## Building and Unit Testing the Application
+## Building, Unit Testing and Updating the Application
 As mentioned above, this repo uses a remote development container environment that contains all the tools and extensions necessary to build and test the application.
 Once the development environment is loaded in VS Code, building and testing the application can be done via the GUI or the terminal window.